mrsds/msf-ui/docs/core-docs/DEVELOPER_MANUAL.md

 Now you should have a completed production application inside of `dist` that you can run anywhere.
 If you would like to open the production application using the server provided by CMC you can run `npm run open:dist` which uses browserSync (with hot module replacement and livereload disabled).
 You can also run `npm run build:open` to have the server automatically start after build success.

+<a id="cmc-build-changing-the-build"></a>
+##### Changing the Build
+If you decide to use a new filetype, or a new loader, or a library that requires specific build configurations, it may be necessary to change the cmc-core webpack configuration.
+To enable that, we have created `webpack.config.mod.js`.
+That file defines a function that takes the cmc-core generated config as input and then returns a new (possibly altered) version of that config object.
+So to change the cmc-core webpack config, simply modify that file to perform the necessary modifications.
+If you check `webpack.config.dev.js` or `webpack.config.prod.js` you'll see that this `webpack.config.mod.js` file is already integrated so you don't need to do anything more to enable it.

 <a id="cmc-build-process-cesium-integration"></a>
 ##### Brief Note on Cesium + Webpack Integration
 Most libraries are easily used with Webpack but on occasion some libraries require a bit more work, such as complex libraries like CesiumJS.
 CesiumJS uses lots of extra assets and doesn't fit the typical mold of a modular javascript library, meaning you can't just `import cesium` and be done.
 The following steps from CesiumJS.org were used as basis for integration with CMC webpack setup [https://cesiumjs.org/2016/01/26/Cesium-and-Webpack/](https://cesiumjs.org/2016/01/26/Cesium-and-Webpack/).
 In short, webpack receives a few config tweaks, the main CesiumJS file is loaded using the webpack script loader which executes the script once in global context, Cesium requests extra static resources on demand from the assets folder, and CMC maps the global cesium variable to a instance variables for consistency.

+<a id="cmc-build-process-index-template"></a>
+##### Brief Note on Inlined Styles, index_template.html, and cache-busting
+Using a combination of webpack plugins, mainly [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) and [style-ext-html-webpack-plugin](https://github.com/numical/script-ext-html-webpack-plugin), we automatically generate our root index.html file that serves as the entry point to the built application.
+With `html-webpack-plugin` we transform `index_template.html` into `index.html`, telling the plugin where to inject the css and js bundles via `lodash` templating (supplied by the plugin).
+We also enable the addition of the webpack build hash to these bundle files in order to provide a mechanism for cache busting.
+These hashes are unique to every build.
+Finally, we use `style-ext-html-webpack-plugin` to inline a few global css rules as well as small amount of css we would like to apply to the loading screen for the application.

 <a id="cmc-build-process-eslint"></a>
 ### Brief Note on ESLint